baggiiiie/coffeeee/docs/prd.md

 ### Background Context
 This project was initiated to address the problem that learning about specialty coffee is often a frustrating and intimidating experience.
 The current landscape of online resources is fragmented and lacks a structured, engaging learning path, which can cause enthusiasts to lose the joy of their hobby.

-The "Coffee Companion" app aims to solve this by providing a centralized, fun, and interactive platform for coffee education.
+The "Coffeeee" app aims to solve this by providing a centralized, fun, and interactive platform for coffee education.
 This Product Requirements Document (PRD) will build upon the foundational Project Brief to define the specific functional and non-functional requirements for the development of the MVP.

 ### Change Log
 | Date       | Version | Description                | Author |